It’s the era of the eBook, but the unexpected return of some childhood Doctor Who novels shows how books themselves can act as personal time machines.

 It had not even remotely occurred to me that the books would still be around – I’d just assumed that they had been swapped for Power Rangers dolls or disposed of at some Northern car boot sale.
 But no, they existed, not at a Nigerian TV relay station, but in an attic in Bolton.
 As missing episodes obsessives will know, rumours of a find have to be dealt with carefully, and the repatriation and recovery process can be a long one.
 By Christmas the books were moved slightly closer to home from Bolton to Cambridgeshire and last Saturday, en route to a gig in Cambridge, I picked them up…

 64 Target novels were neatly packed in an Espresso machine box behind my friend’s sofa.
 They were in a remarkably good state.
-No sign of vinegar and all correctly labeled: no opening The Tenth Planet to find a Reggie Perrin novel instead (OK perhaps I should step away from the missing episodes analogy now).
+No sign of vinegar and all correctly labeled: no opening The Tenth Planet to find a Tomorrow People novel instead (OK perhaps I should step away from the missing episodes analogy now).

 Remembering my cousin’s love of Professor Rubeish, I guessed this was probably from The Time Warrior, in which a Sontaran warrior stranded in the middle ages kidnaps scientists from the 1970s (or possibly the 1980s, but don’t go there) to get him home.
 I picked it up and there on page 33 was the exchange.

-So the books are back and I know what I will be reading this summer.
-However the cycle continues….
+So the books are back, but the cycle continues….

-Another close friend is having problems encouraging his Who-obsessed ten-year-old to read.
-Even a Kindle hasn’t done the trick.
+Another close friend was having problems encouraging his Who-obsessed ten-year-old to read.
+Even a Kindle hadn’t done the trick.
 A Kindle?
 That’s soulless technology!
-What he needs is some vintage Terrance Dicks or Malcolm Hulke to get him hooked on reading.
-So as I head off to visit them in a week I will be packing three Target novels.
-These will be in the form of a loan and encased in plastic book protectors.
-Let’s hope they capture his imagination in the same way they did a young Steven Moffat or Peter Capaldi all those years ago and show there is a life outside of MInecraft and Match Attax.
+What he needed was some vintage Terrance Dicks or Malcolm Hulke to get him hooked on reading.
+So I lent (definitely not gave!) three Target novels encased in plastic book protectors.
+Let’s hope they captured his imagination in the same way they did a young Steven Moffat or Peter Capaldi all those years ago and show there is a life outside of Minecraft and Match Attax.
+It was tricky picking titles for a boy who thinks the Silence aren’t scary at all, but is inexplicably traumatised by the sight of the Abzorbalof.
+I went for Invasion Of The Dinosaurs, Genesis Of The Daleks and The Ark In Space.

 Both are more powerful memory imprints than when I actually got to see those episodes when they were eventually returned to the BBC archives and restored on shiny DVD.